 McGill's Registrar deadlines for each term are:

 - Fall (01 Sep to 31 Dec): 31 January

 - Winter (01 Jan to 30 Apr): 01 June

 - Summer (01 May to 31 Aug): 01 October

 DATES ARE BEING REVIEWED BY THE MES FOR EARLIER SUBMISSION DATES.

 Faculties and Units requiring a record change after these deadlines must submit an exceptional request for approval by GRU; these are known as Post-GDEU requests.
 For staff: click here for resources and instructions to submit a request.

 GDEU Submission Cycle

-- Returns are received from the Ministry
+- Returns are received from the MES

 - Record updates are normally not permitted after the final submission